SSH Access

 Add or adjust these lines in `/etc/ssh/sshd_config`:

-* **Option 1 (Newt on this host):** use `newt auth-daemon principals` in the command.
+* **Auth daemon on this host (Newt):** use `newt auth-daemon principals` in the command.

-* **Option 2 (external auth daemon on this host):** use `pangolin auth-daemon principals` in the command.
+* **External auth daemon on this host:** use `pangolin auth-daemon principals` in the command.

-Example for **Option 1** (Newt on same host):
+Example for **auth daemon on site** (Newt on same host):

 TrustedUserCAKeys /etc/ssh/ca.pem